 Does my cat need a prescription weight loss diet?

-Because they’re prescription diets, they’re designed to be used under veterinary supervision- your veterinary team can therefore recommend the best product for your cat.
+Because they’re prescription diets, they’re designed to be used under veterinary supervision- your veterinary team should therefore always decide on the best product for your cat.
 Any new food needs to be introduced slowly over three weeks; to prevent diarrhea and to allow your cat to adapt.
 Start with a tiny amount and gradually increase the ratio of new food to old over the weeks.

 What have you done to help your cat shed some pounds?
 Let us know in the comments.